 On June 19, 2022, the Feast of Corpus Christi, the United States Council of Catholic Bishops will begin a three-year focus on the real presence of Christ in the Eucharist that is intended to be a National Eucharistic Revival!
-There will be many resources made available to help Catholics learn more about the Holy Eucharist and grow in devotion to this incredible gift of Christ.
-Bishop Cozzens, who is the head of the Committee for Evangelization and Catechesis, will offer a free course to help laypeople understand the document written by the USCCB, The Mystery of the Eucharist in the Life of the Church.
+Many resources will be available to help Catholics learn more about the Holy Eucharist and grow in devotion to this incredible gift of Christ.
+Bishop Cozzens, the head of the Committee for Evangelization and Catechesis, will offer a free course to help laypeople understand the document written by the USCCB, The Mystery of the Eucharist in the Life of the Church.

 Welcome To The National Eucharistic Revival